w3c/ServiceWorker/explainer.md

 #### Last-Registration-Wins

-The registration system is also last-registraion-wins.
-That means if two pages on `www.example.com` set a registration to control `/*`, the one a user vists second (assuming the first doesn't interfere) will be installed and over-write the previous registration.
+The registration system is also last-registration-wins.
+That means if two pages on `www.example.com` set a registration to control `/*`, the one a user visits second (assuming the first doesn't interfere) will be installed and over-write the previous registration.

 This makes sense because registration is the same as replacement.
-That is to say, if you have content that wants to replace the existing controller with one at a different URL (perhaps a heavy-handed form of "new version"), registring the new URL is the way that you indicate that the old registration is no longer the preferred one.
+That is to say, if you have content that wants to replace the existing controller with one at a different URL (perhaps a heavy-handed form of "new version"), registering the new URL is the way that you indicate that the old registration is no longer the preferred one.